If you’re doing research on doing Search Engine Optimization (SEO) in fintech, you've likely got questions like:

-In this article, we want to talk about how to use fintech SEO to help you acquire high quality customers.
+In this article, we want to talk about how you can implement SEO and GEO (Generative Engine Optimization) to help you acquire customers, not just “grow traffic”.

-At Mint Studios, we’ve worked with many fintech companies on their SEO and content marketing, including companies like Jeeves, Persona and Confused.com.
-Our experience working with fintech companies and the results we were able to achieve with them has allowed us to build our own process to implementing fintech SEO.
+Our experience working with fintech companies and the results we were able to achieve with them has allowed us to build our own process to implementing fintech SEO, which we’ll cover in this piece.

 In this article, we’ll be covering:

-2. How to acquire customers with a fintech SEO strategy
+- How to acquire customers with a fintech SEO strategy in 2026

 Note: if you’re looking for SEO and content marketing support for your fintech company, reach out to us to learn more about how we can help you.